 LAYOUT=IFDS_BEFORE_DATA: the IFDs are located at the beginning of the file.
-GDAL with this PR will also makes sure that the tile index arrays are written just after the IFDs and before the imagery, so that a first range request of 16 KB will always get all the IFDs
+GDAL will also makes sure that the tile index arrays are written just after the IFDs and before the imagery, so that a first range request of 16 KB will always get all the IFDs

 BLOCK_ORDER=ROW_MAJOR: (strile is a contraction of 'strip or tile') the data for tiles is written in increasing tile id order.
 Future enhancements could possibly implement other layouts.